Shiro100/Theta_Security_System/README.md

 # Theta Security System

-**Theta Security System** is an innovative college thesis project designed to enhance security measures using advanced technology.
-This system was developed by:
+**Theta Security System** is an innovative low-cost security solution developed as a college thesis project.
+This system combines affordability with advanced technology to provide robust and efficient security.
+Developed by:
 - **Charles Adrian Cabontocan**
 - **Carlo Jan Harry Añonuevo**
 - **Mar-con Prince Owen Difuntorum**

 ## 📖 Overview
-The Theta Security System is a cutting-edge solution aimed at providing robust and efficient security for various applications.
-It incorporates modern tools and technologies to address the challenges of security threats in both residential and commercial spaces.
+The Theta Security System utilizes cost-effective hardware and open-source software to address the need for affordable yet reliable security systems.
+Built around the **Orange Pi Zero 3**, it leverages computer vision and machine learning techniques for smart intrusion detection and facial recognition.

 ## 🌟 Features
+- **Affordable Hardware**: Built using the **Orange Pi Zero 3**, a low-cost yet powerful alternative to traditional systems.
+- **Facial Recognition**: Implements **Local Binary Patterns Histograms (LBPH)** for accurate face recognition.
-- **Smart Intrusion Detection**: Uses AI-driven algorithms to detect and alert users of unauthorized access.
+- **Intrusion Detection**: Utilizes **Haar Cascade Classifiers** for real-time detection of unauthorized access.
-- **Face Recognition Technology**: Enables secure access control through facial authentication.
-- **Customizable Notifications**: Users can configure alerts and notifications based on their preferences.
+- **Open-Source Frameworks**: Powered by **OpenCV** for image processing and machine learning tasks.
-- **Scalable Design**: Built to adapt and scale for larger installations.
+- **Lightweight and Scalable**: Designed for small-scale deployments with options for scaling to larger setups.

 ## 🛠️ Technologies Used
-- **AI & Machine Learning**: For face recognition and intrusion detection.
-- **IoT Integration**: Supports smart home and smart building setups.
-- **Database Management**: Securely stores user profiles and activity logs.
+- **Hardware**: Orange Pi Zero 3
+- **Facial Recognition**: LBPH (Local Binary Patterns Histograms)
+- **Intrusion Detection**: Haar Cascade Classifier
+- **Software Libraries**: OpenCV (for computer vision tasks)
+- **Programming Languages**: Python

 ## 🚀 How It Works
-1. **Registration**: Users register their profiles and set access parameters.
+1. **Setup and Registration**: Users register facial data into the system using a webcam or other camera input.
-2. **Monitoring**: The system continuously monitors the environment using cameras and sensors.
+2. **Monitoring**: The system continuously captures and processes video streams to detect faces and movements.
-3. **Detection**: AI algorithms analyze data in real-time to identify anomalies or unauthorized access.
-4. **Alerting**: Sends instant notifications to users via email, SMS, or app-based alerts.
+3. **Recognition and Alerting**:
+   - Known faces: System allows access.
+   - Unknown faces or anomalies: Triggers an alert via the configured notification channel.
+4. **Real-Time Notifications**: Alerts are sent instantly via email or SMS.

 ## 💡 Use Cases
-- Residential security systems
+- Home security systems
-- Office and corporate building access control
-- Secure storage facilities
-- Educational institutions
+- Small offices or retail spaces
+- Low-cost security solutions for rural or underserved areas

 ## 👨‍💻 Developers
-The project was conceptualized, designed, and implemented by a dedicated team of students from [Insert College/University Name].
+This project was developed by a team of students from FEU Institute of Technology as part of their thesis.

+## ⚙️ Hardware Setup
+- **Orange Pi Zero 3** (or equivalent low-cost single-board computer)
+- USB or built-in camera for video input
+- Optional: External storage for logs or backups

 ## 📋 License
-This project is licensed under [Insert License Name] – feel free to contribute and improve!
+This project is licensed under [Insert License Name] – contributions are welcome!

 ## 🤝 Acknowledgments
-We extend our gratitude to our professors, mentors, and classmates for their guidance and support throughout the development of this project.
+We extend our gratitude to our mentors, professors, and peers who provided guidance and support throughout this project.

+---